 After a successful audition and after participation in an NJO project, candidates will become an official member of the NJO National Youth Orchestra of the Netherlands.
 Membership lasts for a maximum of two years, starting from 1 January for members who auditioned in the preceding autumn or 1 July for members who auditioned in the preceding spring.

 NJO members accept the rules and regulations for auditions and membership upon application.
-Please read these Rules and regulations carefully before accepting.
+Please read these NJO audition and membership rules* carefully before accepting.

 NJO projects and membership privileges